Aegiran Army¶

 - Coastal defense in cooperation with the Stolos's Coastal Defense Command — Army formations provide the ground-side infantry and armor that complement naval coastal artillery and harbor defense

-- Limited coalition expeditionary deployment through the single Expeditionary Brigade, available for WDP coalition operations elsewhere in Sierra when the republic's domestic security situation allows
+- Limited coalition expeditionary deployment through the single Federal Expeditionary Brigade, available for WDP coalition operations elsewhere in Sierra when the republic's domestic security situation allows

 The Army is infantry-heavy with substantial supporting arms but limited armored mass.
 Aegiran terrain — small islands with limited interior, no large continental maneuver spaces — does not reward the development of large armored formations.